727800350/note/latex/computer/scheme.md

 - string-any, string-every — tail call to predicate on the last character (if that point is reached)

 # The Concept of Closure
-The concept of closure is the idea that a lambda expression “captures” the variable bindings that are in lexical scope at the point where the lambda expression occurs.
+The concept of closure is the idea that a lambda expression "captures" the variable bindings that are in lexical scope at the point where the lambda expression occurs.
 The procedure created by the lambda expression can refer to and mutate the captured bindings, and the values of those bindings persist between procedure calls.

-“creating a variable” is in fact establishing an association between a name, or identifier, that is used by the Scheme program code, and the variable location to which that name refers.
+"creating a variable" is in fact establishing an association between a name, or identifier, that is used by the Scheme program code, and the variable location to which that name refers.

 A collection of associations between names and locations is called an **environment**.
 When you create a top level variable in a program using define, the name-location association for that variable is added to the **top level environment**.
-The “top level” environment also includes name-location associations for all the procedures that are supplied by standard Scheme.
+The "top level" environment also includes name-location associations for all the procedures that are supplied by standard Scheme.